Encrypting Heroku Redis with Your Encryption Key

 --app your-app-name

-Promoting a forked Redis instance will update the REDIS_URL
+Promoting a forked KVS instance updates the REDIS_URL

 As part of the lifecycle of your encryption key, you may need to disable the key.
-When performing this action, all data encrypted with the key will be rendered inaccessible.
+When performing this action, all data encrypted with the key is rendered inaccessible.

-Disabling an encryption key will trigger a shutdown of all services and servers that use that key.
-Please use extreme caution when taking this action.
+Disabling an encryption key triggers a shutdown of all services and servers that use that key.
+Use extreme caution when taking this action.
 We recommend you notify and coordinate with Support when performing this action.

 You can disable your encryption key via the AWS web console or the AWS CLI.